rgoulter/cs5237-VoronoiArt/README.md

 * gtest-1.7.0 - the gtest dependency.
 * include - for .h, .hpp header files.
 * make - for makefiles.
-* resource - for Qt .rc files.
-(Not used)
-* shaders - for .vert, .frag GLSL shaders.
 * src - for .cpp source files.
 * test - for .cpp gtest source files.